fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 Many third-party plugins contain quite a bit of code.
 That’s one of the reasons we use them—to save us the time to develop all of that code ourselves.
-However, for your specific coding domain, you’ll undoubtedly come up with special fixtures and modifications that help you test.
-Even a handful of fix- tures that you want to share between a couple of projects can be shared easily by creating a plugin.
-You can share those changes with multiple projects—and possibly the rest of the world—by developing and distributing your own plugins.
-It’s pretty easy to do so.
-In this section, we’ll develop a small modification to pytest behavior, package it as a plugin, test it, and look into how to distribute it.

-Plugins can include hook functions that alter pytest’s behavior.
-Because pytest was developed with the intent to allow plugins to change quite a bit about the way pytest behaves, a lot of hook functions are available.
-The hook functions for pytest are specified on the pytest documentation site.

 For our example, we’ll create a plugin that changes the way the test status looks.
 We’ll also include a command-line option to turn on this new behavior.